j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 Its good not to mix margin-top and margin-bottom because you can easily get confused

 The space between elements (margin) is not added but rather the larger value is used.

+# Adding dimensions

+As mentioned in the box model, changing the height is not the final height.
+You have to add up the padding on both sides to get the final height

+Setting the height to auto will automatically fit an image to the aspect ratio of the width.
+And vice versa

+Percentages apply to the percentage of the _parent_ element.
+This is useful because it means as the size of the window changes the image will always stay at the same percentage -> ✨*auto resizing*✨.